Welcome

 How to apply for your visa

-1. Complete the online application form, print two copies of the form including the barcodes and sign both copies (separate application forms are required for each applicant; all children require separate forms).
+1. Complete the VIDEX online application form, print one copy of the form including the barcode page (page 7) and sign the form on pages 5 and 6.
+Separate application forms are required for each applicant; all children also require separate forms.

-• Valid passport signed by the holder (if applicable), issued within the last 10 years and valid for at least 3 months beyond the validity of the visa applied for.
-The passport needs to have at least 2 subsequent blank pages.
+• Valid passport signed by the holder (if applicable), issued within the last 10 years and valid for at least six months.
+The passport needs to have at least 2 consecutive blank pages (i.e. a blank double page spread).

 • Original birth certificate of the child

 “Unabridged” or “full” birth certificate required: must contain the full names of the child and the child’s parent/s.
+Any original will be returned to you during your appointment.
+Any document in a language other than German, English or French needs to be translated into one of these languages by a certified or sworn translator.
 If issued outside Germany, the EU or the UK, documents need to be legalized or apostilled as applicable.
-Any document in a language other than German, English or French needs to be translated into one of these languages by a certified or sworn translator.

 • Original or certified copies of the German passport of the child (biodata page only), if available (if the child does not have a passport yet, please contact us for alternative evidence that the child does hold German citizenship).

-• If the child is already resident in Germany: 2 photocopies of confirmation of child’s registration (Anmeldebestätigung or Meldebescheinigung)
+• If the child is already resident in Germany: confirmation of child’s registration (Anmeldebestätigung or Meldebescheinigung)

 • Evidence of custody under German law (Personensorge)